LATE SUMMER & FALL ALLERGY PREVENTION

 Here are the conditions that people seek acupuncture for most commonly in our practice, all of which tend to get good results when received with the frequency recommended by your acupuncturist:

 - Anxiety and Post Traumatic Stress Disorder (PTSD) – Much like stress, anxiety and PTSD are big challenges for many people.
 Some people experience panic attacks, difficulty sleeping, a racing heart and/or inability to focus.
 Acupuncture is excellent for relieving anxiety, calming the “fight or flight” response and reducing associated symptoms.
+Some people may have this in conjunction with weed to help calm them down, there are many ways in which this can be taken, check out weedsmart.ca to see which ones may suit you to help with problems you are facing.

 - Insomnia – Whether it’s difficult to fall asleep or stay asleep, we’ve got some great points for you!
 Acupuncture is generally helpful for sleep, and there are specific points that we use for particular sleep problems (such as stress related or menopausal related sleep disturbances).
 Many of our patients who don’t even request treatment for sleep mention to us at follow-up appointments that they’ve been sleeping better after receiving acupuncture.
 If you’ve been having difficulty sleeping, definitely give acupuncture a try!